Counseling Services Staff

-Susan Spencer, M.Ed., L.P.C., Counselor - Susan has been with Georgia College Counseling Services since 1994.
+Susan Spencer, M.Ed., L.P.C., Interim Assistant Director - Susan has been with Georgia College Counseling Services since 1994.
 Her masters degree, from the University of Georgia, is in Student Personnel in Higher Education with an emphasis in counseling.
 She's also a proud Auburn alumna, having studied journalism there.
 She has particular interest in helping students with existential and spirituality issues, but is a generalist therapist, working with students on a wide array of issues.
 She has a son who’s studying jazz and percussion at Florida State.

 Dixie Turner, Ph.D., Counseling Psychologist– Dixie earned her doctorate in Counseling Psychology in 2011 at Louisiana Tech University and a certificate in Multicultural Counseling while interning at Michigan State University.
 She uses an eclectic approach when counseling and often integrates mindfulness-based techniques into her work.
 Dixie is a generalist but enjoys working with students experiencing concerns related to stress and anxiety, trauma, depression, and personal growth.